HIPAA Notice Of Privacy Practices

 To request restrictions you must fill out the Request to Restrict Disclosure of PHI form, available from the Health Information Management Department.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Right to Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.

-To request confidential communications, you must make your request in writing to hospital’s Privacy Officer.
+To request confidential communications, you must make your request in writing to the Garnet Health Privacy Officer.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.